hsyngkby/gettext_test_copy/README.md

 To get started with this module and gettext, you can follow these basic steps:
 * Follow the installation instructions in this document (see above) to install the module

-* Make sure the installation was successful by seeing if the l4gettext commands are available: ```$ php artisan list ```; a section called l4gettext should appear somewhere in the list of commands
+* Make sure the installation was successful by seeing if the gettext commands are available: ```$ php artisan list ```; a section called gettext should appear somewhere in the list of commands

-* Then, create (and publish) the config files using the fetch command:  ```$ php artisan l4gettext:fetch ``` (this command is only supported on Linux/UNIX/Mac based systems and won't work on Windows)
+* Then, create (and publish) the config files using the fetch command:  ```$ php artisan gettext:fetch ``` (this command is only supported on Linux/UNIX/Mac based systems and won't work on Windows)

-* To check which locales and encodings were detected on your system, execute the following command: ```$ php artisan l4gettext:list ```
+* To check which locales and encodings were detected on your system, execute the following command: ```$ php artisan gettext:list ```

 * Next, create your laravel blade templates as you normally would, but now putting all translatable text in the proper gettext function.
 For example:  ```{{ _("Hello World!") }}``` - see the section *How does it work?* in this document for more information

 * When you're done creating your templates, you need to compile them so that the translatable strings can be extracted.
-To compile your templates, execute the following command: ```$ php artisan l4gettext:compile```
+To compile your templates, execute the following command: ```$ php artisan gettext:compile```

-* Next, you need to extract all the translatable strings from the compiled templates and view folders into a .POT file; do so by executing the following command: ```$ php artisan l4gettext:extract```
+* Next, you need to extract all the translatable strings from the compiled templates and view folders into a .POT file; do so by executing the following command: ```$ php artisan gettext:extract```

 * Use POEdit to translate the .POT file and use it to create your .mo file.
 The more recent versions of POEdit will automatically compile the .mo file for you when you save your translations. - *See the important note under* **Command line options** *in case you're updating an existing translation!*